Rotator Cuff Injury Experts in Sarasota, FL

 Although trauma is often the cause of rotator cuff tears, degenerative effects of aging are also common causes of injury.
 Over time, our tendons begin to lose flexibility and are susceptible to repetitive movements that may weaken the tendons.

-Dr. Dillingham and Dr. Sforzo both specialize in minimally invasive techniques for rotator cuff repair.
+At Sforzo | Dillingham | Stewart Orthopedics + Sports Medicine, we specialize in minimally invasive techniques for rotator cuff repair.
 These methods are their first-line treatment if the injury is not too severe or coupled with other complications.

 Read on for an overview of the procedure, the shoulder replacement protocol, potential complications, and frequently asked questions about the procedure.